esschillinger/typesprinter/README.md

 ```
 4. Open a browser and go to the output link `http://127.0.0.1:5000/`

 Alternatively, you can visit the [TypeSprinter website](http://typesprinter.herokuapp.com/) to play--no extra work required!
-Currently hosting the 2/19/2020 version of the app.
+Currently hosting the 2/29/2020 version of the app (leap day!).

 ## Race Another User